 When she’s not miraculously healed before her mastectomy, she hurls questions at her Creator.
 “Did God even care?
 Or did he sit up there and move the chess pieces where he wanted, regardless of the pain it caused?”

+Then a cleaning lady’s comment causes Esther to question everything her dad teaches.
+She searches the Scriptures for herself and begins a fresh journey with the Jesus of the Bible.
 But this new understanding drives a wedge between Esther and her dad, her fiancé, and even her church.
 Will she have the courage to follow in her Savior’s footsteps, no matter the cost?

 Grace in Strange Disguise gripped me from the prologue to the resolution.
 With real emotion, powerful prose, and thought-provoking storytelling, the pages passed by with pleasure.

 I would recommend this novel to people who are suffering and Christians who are longing to become bolder evangelists.

 Want to learn more about Christine Dillon and what inspired her to write Grace in Disguise?
 Check out our interview here!